Functional Horseshoe Smoothing for Functional Trend Estimation: Simulation Studies

 where $\hat{\beta}^{97.5}_t(x)$ and $\hat{\beta}^{2.5}_t(x)$ correspond to $97.5$ and $2.5$ percentiles of posterior distribution for $\beta_t(x)$.

 \item[-] Mean coverage (MC): The coverage accuracy of the credible interval, defined as

 \end{itemize}

-Specifically, $k=0$ for scenario 1 and 3, and $k=1$ for the other scenarios.
-We repeated the simulations for 150 times, and the results are presented in Table \ref{tab:full}.
+We repeated the simulations 150 times, and the averages across simulations are presented in Table \ref{tab:full}.

-Overall, we found that FHS had better performance than FLS from Table \ref{tab:full}.
-The concrete discussion is as follows.
-First, regarding scenario 1, it can be seen that FHS had a higher ability to reduce the estimator to zero from both the figure and the table.
-Although FLS was not so good as FHS, it shrunk to a great extent.
-In scenario 3, the distinction between FHS and FLS became evident.
-FHS was able to estimate trend almost horizontally where the amount of change is zero and made large changes only at the discontinuous points.
+Overall, we found that FHS had better performance than the other method from Table \ref{tab:full}.
+The concrete discussion about estimation accuracy is as follows. \begin{itemize} \item[Scenario 1:] Frequentist shrinkage methods generally have a stronger ability to shrink estimators to zero than Bayesian methods, and hence FTF yields the best results.
+However, the difference with FHS is subtle, and FHS's ability to reduce is also significant. \item[Scenario 2:] The function data was a complex and ever-changing signal, but FHS and FLS captured it well due to their flexibility.
+It was found that the proposed methods fitted successfully for smoothly transitioning functional time series data.
+In the data where abrupt changes did not exist, the curve could be estimated better by FLS. \item[Scenario 3:] The distinction between FHS and the other methods became evident.
+FHS was able to estimate the trend almost horizontally where the amount of change is zero and made large changes only at the discontinuous points.
 In contrast, FLS had less ability to make sparse estimates, resulting in a gently curved estimate.
-In scenario 4, there was almost no difference between FHS and FLS in the smooth part of the trend, but FHS was more accurate when the trend changes abruptly.
-Sudden changes and a sharp peak were captured by FHS, while FLS oversmoothed the trend where the smoothness varied significantly (where the second-order difference became large).
-In the data where abrupt changes did not exist, the curve could be estimated better by FLS, as the results in scenario 2 show.
-However, the differences were subtle, and the usefulness of FHS should not be compromised even in this situation.
-Those results revealed FHS to be efficient in all situations.
+This suggests choosing an appropriate prior is essential. \item[Scenario 4:] BART and FHS results eclipse those of the other methods.
+In fact, FHS is inferior to BART but still guarantees the flexibility to capture abrupt changes. \end{itemize} As a result, the FHS has a basically favorable performance, and while FHS is occasionally inferior in performance, the difference was slight and the usefulness of FHS should not be compromised even in this situation.
+With respect to CP, FHS always achieves a value close to $95$, indicating that it is a better inference than other Bayesian methods in terms of uncertainty evaluation.
+Moreover, the stability of estimation accuracy and coverage of FHS compared to BART, a mere nonparametric method, indicates that it is more successful in analyzing it as functional time series data.